 A new paper in the Journal of Economic Perspectives questions the myth of the entrepreneurial middle class (subscription required).
 Two of the leading advocates of randomized evaluation, Abhijit Banerjee and Esther Duflo, take a look at oft-repeated claims that the middle class stimulates economic growth through the creation of dynamic businesses.

 I decided to follow up on an earlier posting that cast some doubts on the value of the XO laptop for students in developing countries.
+Two commentors pointed out that even if the XO laptop does not produce direct improvements in classroom learning, there still may be other kinds of benefits.

 In a recent article in gazeta.ru, Vladimir Milov takes a hard look (in Russian) at the amount of foreign direct investment (FDI) going into Russia (Hat tip: JRL).
 The official numbers coming from Rosstat indicate that about $28 billion entered Russia in 2007.
 This number is respectable when compared to many other markets, as outlined in this post on Russia vs. China.